 Of course it can happen that you didn't get a starting place.
 This can have several causes.
 Eg that you were just a bit late with the registration or simply selected the most popular start times booked by drivers who have already ridden the Vätternrundan several times.
 Something like that is of course very annoying and unfortunately I can't give you a statistical evaluation of the most popular starting times at Vätternrundan demonstrate.

 But if you were really unlucky and didn't have a starting place and therefore yours entitled to a StartID should have forfeited, you can still try your hand at one Tour operators Report to.
 That's fine.
 There are a few tour operators online who get a contingent of starting places every year Package tours to Motala offer to the Vätternrundan.
 At the same time you have everything at once.
-Bus ride, ferry crossing, overnight stay in Motala and one starting place for the Vätternrundan.
+Bus ride, ferry crossing, overnight stay in Motala and one Take off for the Vätternrundan.
 Of course it costs something, but the prices are quite fair for the packages offered.
 I prefer to travel individually with the Bully and plan my trip and overnight stay myself.
 But as a fallback, a tour operator is a great thing.

 In addition, starting places are constantly being offered by people on the Internet.
 Some get scared before the track, others simply don't get any vacation from the boss.
 There are quite a few who won't even sell their tickets, so please don't pay too much for a slot.
 I've never heard of anyone going away empty-handed.
 Just keep your eyes and ears open, on Facebook.